I’m feeling it, you’re thinking what I’m thinking aren’t you? That this Monday is in serious need of chocolate!

 I added pumpkin pie spice to a few of my test batches and it is so good, but they can also be left without it if you simply want a vanilla base cookie that has pumpkin hidden in it.
 Both ways are delicious and serve as a great way for taking advantage of pumpkin while it’s in season.

 Pumpkin isn't just delicious in pies.
 Switch it up this holiday season and try these pillowy soft pumpkin cookies with plenty of chocolate involved too!

 - 1/2 cup coconut oil or non-dairy butter

 - 1 teaspoon cinnamon (optional)

-- 1 cup semi-sweet chocolate chips or chunks
+- 1 1/4 cup dairy free semi-sweet chocolate chips or chunks

 - Pre-heat oven to 350 degrees F (180 C).
-Combine the butter and sugar in the bowl of a stand mixer and beat on medium high speed until creamed.
-Stop and scrape sides of bowl, then add the egg yolk, vanilla, soda, and salt, pumpkin spice, and cinnamon.
-Mix in the pumpkin puree until combined then add flour one cup at a time and beat after each addition, then mix in chocolate chips.
+Combine the coconut oil or butter and sugar in the bowl of a stand mixer and beat on medium high speed until creamed.
+Stop and scrape sides of bowl, then add the coconut milk, vanilla, soda, baking powder, salt, pumpkin spice, and cinnamon.
+Mix in the pumpkin puree until combined.
+Now add flour and chocolate chips and fold in as minimally as possible just until the dough looks evenly mixed.

-- Line a cookie sheet with parchment paper or sil pads.
-Roll dough into 1 inch balls and place them about 2 inches apart on baking sheet and bake for 7 to 9 minutes until edges start to turn golden brown.
+- Line a cookie sheet with parchment paper or silicone pads.
+Use a cookie dough scoop to drop the dough into balls (about 1 1/2 tbsp each) and place them about 2 inches apart on baking sheet.
+Bake for 10 -12 minutes until edges start to turn golden brown.
 Remove from oven and allow to cool for at least 5 minutes before removing from tray.
 Store in an air-tight container at room temp.